What Digital Agencies Need to Know About GDPR

 - Contractual agreement.
 If you’re already under contract with a client, you’re all set and new consent is not required.

 - Legitimate interest.
-Many of us will fall into this category, where you’re marketing to someone with legitimate interest in your service you can lawfully process their data with consent to do so.
+Many of us will fall into this category, where you’re marketing to someone with a legitimate interest in your service you can lawfully process their data with consent to do so.

 - Vital interest.